 Monte Sant’Angelo is one of many churches across southern Europe dedicated to St Michael.
 It was one of the earliest pilgrim destinations and later became part of a medieval pilgrim trail (the Via Francigena) that began at Mont St Michel in France and passed through Rome on the way to the Holy Land.
 You can still walk this route today.

 The Sanctuary is now part of a UNESCO World Heritage Site – the Longobards in Italy.
 Places of the Power – on account of its historic and artistic importance.
-(The Longobards in Italy includes other sites around the country, including the Roman ruins and City Museum of Brescia.)
+This is one of four World Heritage Sites in Puglia.

 Visiting The Grotto Church